kateuj/wellgood_coffee/README.md

 [Back to top](#title)

-# Code #TBC

-* **Favicon** - I used a [Favicon generator](https://favicon.io/) to create the appropriate files for me to upload to my site, as well as this code snippet to install it site-wide.

-* **Login functionality** - I used the Code Institute Boutique Ado walkthrough to base my code on for the login and user creation functionality on the site, tailoring it where needed to fit into a relational database setting.

 # Credits

+* Favicon : I used a [Favicon generator](https://favicon.io/) to create the appropriate files for me to upload to my site, as well as this code snippet to install it site-wide.
-* Code Institute Boutique Ado walkthrough helped me work out how to create and best approach creating this project.
+* Code Institute Boutique Ado walkthrough helped me work out how to best approach creating this project, so I have used the tutorials to guide the planning process and basic structure and then heavily modified and build upon the basic code to suit the my site's requirements.
 * Google fonts for ['Playwrite IE' typography.](https://fonts.google.com/specimen/Playwrite+IE) and ['Mulish' typography.](https://fonts.google.com/specimen/Mulish)
 * Logo and favicon I designed myself.
 * Product images I have credited here : [Imagery](#product-images) Most are from [Pexels](pexels.com).
 * [Intl documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) - this site helped me understand Intl number formatting to form a solution for my price display bug in my testing file.
+* [SQLite DB Dumpdata Backup](https://hevodata.com/learn/sqlite-to-postgresql/#Step1) : This showed me how to export my SQLite files into JSON files for me to turn into fixtures for adding to online database.
+* I have used Bootstrap frameworks to build and layout my site.

 ### Content